At a Glance

-To help you create the right cleaning schedule for your BiPAP equipment, we’ll walk you through the four steps you should take when cleaning your BiPAP machine, mask, and tubing.
+Below, we’ll walk you through the steps for cleaning your BiPAP machine, mask, and tubing.
 You’ll also learn how to keep your BiPAP equipment clean while you’re traveling, as well as signs that your equipment is damaged and should be replaced.

 Cleaning your BiPAP equipment regularly is easiest when you follow a weekly routine.
 The best tactic is to follow the cleaning schedule provided by your equipment’s manufacturer, but there are also generally accepted guidelines for keeping your BiPAP supplies hygienic.

-Even if you follow these guidelines, you may want to clean your equipment more frequently when you’re sick, or if there is visible dirt or debris.
+Even if you follow these guidelines, you may want to clean your equipment more frequently when you’re sick, or if there's visible dirt or debris.
 If you have allergies, your doctor can help you decide on a cleaning schedule that works for your needs.

 Prepare to Clean